 A small, 3-ring binder contains research material used in at least three of Ms. Stone s Books; Squire for King Arthur, Page Boy for King Arthur, and Tall Sails to Jamestown.
 The material is handwritten, typewritten and sketched.
 The topics include King Arthur s court, England in the 1600's, and early New York.
 There are notes, and a reference bibliography.

-The de Grummond Collection holds original art for Big Wheels Rolling by Lietta (DG 0616).
+The de Grummond Collection holds original art for Big Wheels Rolling by Lietta in The Helen Dowd (Lietta) Papers (DG 0616).

 Series and Subseries